 FIELD COSTS: Lodging: $25 per person per night (not to exceed $300)

-Learn about Kenyan culture and what to expect on a mission trip.
+Learn about Kenyan culture and what to expect on a mission trip by reading our guide.

-The safety and well-being of the children at In Step Children’s Home is our number priority so all missionaries and mission team member will go be required to undergo a background check.
+The safety and well-being of the children at In Step Children’s Home is our number priority so all missionaries and mission team members will go be required to undergo a background check.

 Learn more about the history of our ministry.

 Visitors are welcome to stay on campus (for a nominal donation), depending on availability.
 Below are a variety of local accommodations and additional tourist activities to help you plan your budget when considering a visit In Step Children’s Home and Academy in Cherangani Hills, Kenya.
 However, please contact RFK directly before making any definitive travel plans so that we can determine which lodging accommodations and immigration paperwork would make the most sense for your trip.